 Mississippi College complies with all applicable federal and state non-discrimination laws and does not engage in prohibited discrimination on the basis of race, color, national or ethnic origin, sex, age, genetic information, veteran status, disability or the provision of services.
 Violent or harassing behavior will not be tolerated.
-Mississippi College's University Policies as well as its Student Code of Conduct reflect this stance.
-The Clery Act requires hate crimes to be reported, and statistics will be maintained to provide reports of hate crime incidents on university property for inclusion in the Annual Security Report.
+Mississippi College's University Policies as well as its Student Code reflect this stance.
+Hate crimes are reportable the Clery Act and statistics will be maintained to provide reports of hate crime incidents on university property for inclusion into the Annual Security Report.

-Hate Crimes
+8 Hate Crimes